 Annette L. Nazareth

-Ms. Nazareth is a Davis Polk partner practicing in the firm’s Financial Institutions Group in the Washington DC office.
+Ms. Nazareth is head of Davis Polk's Washington DC office and leads the trading and markets practice within the firm’s Financial Institutions Group.
 She advises clients across a broad range of complex regulatory matters and transactions.
 She also works closely with Davis Polk’s SEC enforcement practice, counseling nonfinancial sector corporations that are subject to government regulatory and enforcement actions.

-- Co-Chair, Workstream on Capital Markets (including the Volcker Rule), the Bipartisan Policy Center’s Financial Regulatory Reform Initiative
+- Co-Chair, Workstream on Capital Markets, the Bipartisan Policy Center’s Financial Regulatory Reform Initiative

-- Member of the Board of Directors of the Urban Institute, the National Cathedral School and Brown University
+- Member of the Board of Directors of the Urban Institute, the National Cathedral School, the Bishop Walker School, and Trustee Emeritus of Brown University

 - Partner, Davis Polk, 2008-present